 When you visit a GP because you’ve injured your wrist, they’ll usually ask you about your symptoms and then they’ll perform a scaphoid fracture assessment.
 During the examination they’ll be looking for bruising, swelling and loss of motion.
-They’ll also test for any tenderness.
+They’ll also test for any tenderness near the anatomic snuffbox.

-If they suspect you have got a fracture scaphoid, they might arrange an X-ray.
+If they suspect you have got a fractured scaphoid, they might arrange an X-ray.
 Alternative tests that can be used later on include CT scans and MRI scans.

 Following your X-ray, you may be treated for a fractured scaphoid even if one doesn’t show up.
 That’s because they are sometimes difficult to spot on the X-ray.
 Therefore, you’ll usually be fitted with a scaphoid fracture cast or splint.
-You may have to wear a cast like this for around 2 weeks.
+You may have to wear a cast like this for around 2 weeks to promote bone healing.

-Then, you’ll be assessed again.
+You’ll then be assessed again.
 If the bone is deemed to have been fractured, you’ll need to be in a plaster for up to 12 weeks.
 In rare circumstances, scaphoid fracture surgery may be required.
 You may need a bone graft.

 How Long Does It Take For A Scaphoid Fracture To Heal?

-What Could Be The Long Term Effects Of A Fractured Scaphoid?
+What Could Be The Long Term Effects Of A Fractured Scaphoid Accident?

 Road Traffic Accident Fractured Scaphoid Injuries

 All road users have a duty of care to one and other.
-Therefore, if you’re injured in a road traffic accident which was caused by another driver, you could employ the services of a personal injury lawyer to help you claim compensation for your fractured scaphoid and any other injuries you may have sustained as a result of this negligence.
+Therefore, if you’re injured in a road traffic accident caused by another driver, you could have grounds to make fractured scaphoid claims for any injuries you may have sustained as a result of this negligence.

-As we mentioned earlier in the guide, a scaphoid fracture test most used is an X-ray.
+As we mentioned earlier in the fractured scaphoid claims guide, a scaphoid fracture test most used is an X-ray.
 However, this type of fracture is hard to see on X-rays, so it might not always be obvious that you’ve done any damage to a scaphoid bone.

 However, because difficulty in spotting this type of fracture is well known, in most cases where you suffer tenderness and pain in the wrist, especially between the base of the thumb and the wrist, it should be assumed that there could be a fracture.
 As such, a cast or splint should be used for up to 14-days before further tests are carried out.

 Failure to follow this procedure could cause difficulties more especially if the fractures displaces.
-Should this be the case, you might be able to claim for misdiagnosed scaphoid fracture compensation.
+Should this be the case, you might be able to claim misdiagnosed scaphoid fracture compensation.
 We could help you with such a medical negligence claim.